edgarsuit/FreeNAS-Report/README.md

 # ZPool & SMART status report with FreeNAS config backup
-Original script by joeschmuck, modified by Bidelu0hm, then by melp
+Original script by joeschmuck, modified by Bidelu0hm, modified by melp, then by LIGISTX

 Preview of the output here: http://i.imgur.com/t9Mtqyt.png

 **At a minimum, you will need to enter your email address in user-definable parameter section.** Feel free to edit other user parameters as needed.

-**Version: v1.3**
+**Version: v1.4**

 **Changelog:**

+*v1.4:*
+- Added gpg Encryption Option
+- Reorganized User Input Sections

 *v1.3:*
 - Added scrub duration column